aaronralls/aaronralls.github.io/_posts/2019-01-15-10-steps-to-create-blog-post.md

 If this is your first post then let your reader know where you plan to go from here.

-Sharing your ideas for up coming posts will help you hold yourself accountable.
+Sharing your ideas for upcoming posts will help you hold yourself accountable.

 Plus it will help build trust with your readers, so be sure to follow through!

 ### Categories and Tags

-The objective is to see how the post fits in your site and how many potential key words to see if the topic is too broad.
+The objective is to see how the post fits in your site and how many potential keywords to see if the topic is too broad.

 So how are they different?